philipmat/django-permissivecsrf/README.rst

 1. PermissiveCSRF should still perform the CSRF check rather than instruct Django to skip it altogether.
-1. Restrict the check for only a set of URLs, e.g. login pages.
+2. Restrict the check for only a set of URLs, e.g. login pages.

-.. _good-reasons-why-this-is-happening:
+.. _`good reasons why this is happening`:

 Why is this CSRF HTTP/HTTPS madness happening?
 ----------------------------------------------